GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Alternatively:
 MintingNeeded = (1/3.6) × Robot.TTP × (torq_gamble − 1)

-Both the Enterprise and Isaac (the minting AI) co-wager on productivity.
+Both the Enterprise and Isaac (the minting AI) [co-wager on productivity.](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/design/src/RobonomicExpansion.md#skins-in-the-game)

+The “torq_gamble” is agreed upon by both the Enterprise and BidNet (the AI robotic labor auctionhouse), at the time of paying the retainer fee from a Bonded Robotic Labor Agreement (BRLA).

 ---